bob-foss/Slim-Hinged-Mini-Tablet-Netbook/README.md

 ### Recommendations and Ideas
 - Try TPU for the case for impact protection.
-If you do, I recommend a high infill especially for the adapter itself, otherwise the case won't hold up the tablet well.
+If you do, I recommend a high infill especially for the adapter itself.
 - Some tablets in this form factor accept a SIM card, so you can take calls from this set up!
 - Here's a sample Android config:
   - [Key Mapper](https://github.com/keymapperorg/KeyMapper)!